 AKT Peerless reviewed a Flood Insurance Rate Map (FIRM), published by the Federal Emergency Management Agency (FEMA), to determine if the subject property is located within a 100-year flood zone.
-According to review of Panel 244 of 585, Community Panel 26161C0244E, dated April 3, 2012, the subject property is located in an area determined to be outside of the 500-year floodplain.
+The nearest floodplain map (Panel 382 of 585, Community Panel 26161C0382E, dated April 3, 2012) was reviewed.
+The western most portion of the subject property is located on this map and is not located in a flood hazard area.
 A copy of the Flood Insurance Rate Map of the general project area is provided as Appendix D.